 The electric neon glow of Tokyo’s spectacular and seemingly endless cityscape casts its spell on many a traveler.
 Tokyo boasts various exciting attractions, shopping malls and entertainment hubs, and lots of must-try foods.
+A one-day itinerary may not be enough to experience it all.
 But the hustle and bustle of the world’s most populous metropolitan area does not come cheap.
 And although Tokyo is regarded as one of the safest cities on the planet, it is also among the most expensive.
+Shinjuku itself is deemed as a shopping mecca.
 Budget hotels and hostels are a couple of ways to save those vital yen for more enjoyable pursuits and tourist attractions during your stay.
 Experience vibrant Tokyo and stay in a hostel in Shinjuku.
 Check out the list below for some of the best hostels in Shinjuku, Tokyo, Japan.

 Hostels in Shinjuku

 Your budget may only extend to a hostel experience but that doesn’t mean you have to miss out on the perks of the best hostels in Shinjuku.
 For example, Unplan Kagurazaka has its own concierge service, whose staff have won plaudits from previous guests for their friendliness and helpfulness.
 The hostel also boasts free Wi-Fi, vital for those social media travel updates, and even features air-conditioned rooms.

 Free morning coffee and breakfast explain why this hostel is so well respected by past guests, hundreds of whom rated it as fabulous.
 The site, which offers both mixed and female-only dormitories as well as private rooms, is also well-placed for the Kagurazaka station, just a short walk away.
 The beautiful Chinzanso Gardens are also just a kilometre (0.6 mile) away.